 LEXINGTON, Ky.
-(April 18, 2017) – The third annual Appalachian Research Day, which shares results of health research conducted with communities in Appalachia, will be held Wednesday, May 24 at the University of Kentucky Center for Excellence in Rural Health in Hazard, Ky.
+(April 18, 2017) – The third annual Appalachian Research Day, which shares results of health research conducted with communities in Appalachia, will be held Wednesday, May 24 at the First Federal Center on the Hazard Community College campus.

 Abstracts for poster presentations may be submitted until April 28, and registration is open until May 16.

 UK doctors and researchers work closely with communities throughout Appalachia to learn more about health issues and improve care and wellbeing.
 Appalachian Research Day is an opportunity to highlight community-based research that begins at the local level and builds upon relationships between people, neighborhoods, and groups who have common interests and concerns.

 The event will include the following presentations, as well as a poster session:

 Environmental, Physical and Molecular Drivers of Lung Cancer and How to Combat Them Suzanne Arnold, UK Markey Cancer Center